 Do You Know The Science Behind Accent Reduction Process?
 Find Out!

 When it comes to English, it is one of the most spoken languages in the world.
-People across the world use this language for both official and non-official use, but a plethora of accent variation can be seen.
+People across the world use this language for both official and non-official use, but a plethora of accent variations can be seen.

 Accents are auditory clues to an individual’s background.
 From the first sound and pronunciation of certain words, narrates the background – geographical area and culture – of the speaker.